FenixAlliance/ABS.Docs/English/Fundamentals/Web-Apps/Layout-Pages.md

+# Layout Pages on the Alliance Business Suite

 Pages and views frequently share visual and programmatic elements.
 This article demonstrates how to:

-Use common layouts.
+- Use common layouts.
-Share directives.
+- Share directives.
-Run common code before rendering pages or views.
+- Run common code before rendering pages or views.

-This document discusses layouts for the two different approaches to ASP.NET Core MVC: Razor Pages and controllers with views.
+This document discusses layouts for the two different approaches to building Alliance Business Suite Apps: Razor Pages and controllers with views.
 For this topic, the differences are minimal:

-Razor Pages are in the Pages folder.
+Razor Pages are database records according to the Alliance Business Model Schema.
-Controllers with views uses a Views folder for views.
+Controllers with views are sets of precompiled code living on the Alliance Business Model.

 ## What is a Layout
 Most web apps have a common layout that provides the user with a consistent experience as they navigate from page to page.
 The layout typically includes common user interface elements such as the app header, navigation or menu elements, and footer.